JTischbein/KGL-ChemicalCompounds-CC/README.md

 ## Knowledge Graph

 The whole database structure can be converted into a Neo4j graph database.
 For this, we have the scripts `DatabaseTranslation.py` and seperately `article_nodes_relational_to_graph_wikidata.py` for adding the article nodes, but only those from wikidata in which data from Word Grabbing has been found.
 To include all articles you can run `article_nodes_relational_to_graph_complete.py`.
-Both scripts also add the edges outgoing from the articles.
+Both scripts also add the edges outgoing from the articles, when executed after `KnowledgeGraph.py`.
 For all scripts the `neo4j` package is needed.

 ### Waste Content